- Textile labelling

-Chapter 2: Overview of European Union policy (Embargo until 12 October 2019)
+Chapter 2: Overview of European Union policy (Embargo up to and including 12 October 2019)

-Chapter 3: Textile & horizontal legislation (Embargo until 12 October 2019)
+Chapter 3: Textile & horizontal legislation (Embargo up to and including 12 October 2019)

-Chapter 4: Labelling of textile products (Embargo until 12 October 2019)
+Chapter 4: Labelling of textile products (Embargo up to and including 12 October 2019)

-Chapter 5: The textile & clothing industry and textile labelling (Embargo until 12 October 2019)
+Chapter 5: The textile & clothing industry and textile labelling (Embargo up to and including 12 October 2019)